September 6-November 29, 5:30pm-7:30pm

-Super Wednesday offers something for people of all ages, and we invite you to join us this Spring.
-After our meal in Fellowship Hall, everyone scatters to participate in a variety of studies and activities, which you’ll find described below.
+Super Wednesday offers something for people of all ages, and we invite you to join us this Fall.
+After our meal in Fellowship Hall, everyone scatters to participate in a variety of studies and activities which you’ll find described below.

 Meal, Fellowship Hall, 5:30pm